-The Company assesses at each reporting date whether there is any indication that the carrying amount of a non-financial asset (other than inventory, deferred income tax assets, and assets arising from employee benefits) may be impaired.
+The Group assesses at each reporting date whether there is any indication that the carrying amount of a non-financial asset (other than inventory, contract assets and deferred income tax assets) may be impaired.
 If any such indication exists, the recoverable amount of the asset is estimated.
 Goodwill is tested annually for impairment.
 For the purpose of impairment test, a group of assets is identified as the smallest identifiable asset group for which a significant portion of the cash inflows are independent of other individual assets or groups of assets.
 Goodwill on a business merger is allocated to each cash-generating unit or group of cash-generating units that is expected to benefit from the merger.

-Recoverable amount is the higher of the fair value of an asset or cash-generating unit, less costs to sell, and its value in use.
+Recoverable amount is the higher of the fair value of an asset or cash-generating unit, less disposal cost, and its value in use.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset or cash-generating unit.

-If the recoverable amount of an individual asset or cash-generating unit is less than its carrying amount, the carrying amount of the individual asset or cash-generating unit is reduced to its recoverable amount, and an impairment loss is recognized.
-Impairment losses are recognized immediately in profit or loss.
+An impairment loss is recognized if the recoverable amount of an asset or cash-generating unit is less than its carrying amount.